Stay organized with collections Save and categorize content based on your preferences.

 Create a workflow by using Terraform

 This quickstart shows you how to create, deploy, and execute your first workflow using Terraform.
-Terraform is a HashiCorp open source tool that enables you to predictably create, change, and improve your cloud infrastructure by using code.
-In this quickstart, the workflow sends a request to a sample API and then uses the response to create and send a request to a public API.
-The workflow then returns the public API's response.
+Terraform is an infrastructure-as-code tool that enables you to predictably create, change, and improve your cloud infrastructure by using code.
+Learn how to use Terraform to provision infrastructure on Google Cloud.

-1. Enable the Workflows API.
+1. Enable the Workflows API using Terraform.

 3. Define and deploy a workflow using Terraform.